Chufan1990/Chufan1990.github.io/_posts/2017-10-31-cpp-Socket.md

 ```

 <u>Closing your first socket</u>

-The difference here come from the way both OS's handle networking..
+The difference here come from the way both OS's handle networking.

 <u>Windows</u>

 ```cpp
 closesocket(mySocket);
 WSACleanup();
 ```

 <u>Linux</u>

 ```cpp
 close(mySocket);
 ```
 #### Hosting a connection with your socket

 There are three stages to host and establish a connection:

 1. Bind the socket.
 Going back to this wall covered in wall plugs, this is where you take your socket and stick it into a plug.